 If the network has some degree of asymmetry, we could proceed identically as for undirected networks.
-The only difference would be the usage of the expressions for directed networks in order to obtain the elements $p_k$ of the process $\mathcal{P}$ (see Supplementary Material for the full derivation)
+The only difference would be the usage of the expressions for directed networks to obtain the elements $p_k$ of the process $\mathcal{P}$ (Supplementary Material S2)

-However, contraty to the undirected case, although $p_k$ reduces to the same expression in Eq. \ref{eq:pk_symm} if the modularity matrix is symmetric, the first element of the process does not coincide with the modularity function to optimize for the full graph (i.e., $p_0 \neq Q(C^0)$).
-This is undesirable (but not critical) because it would mean that the first step of the hierarchy needs to be separated from the rest.
-Furthermore, the symbolic expression for the corresponding QUBO problem would possess $N(N+1)$ symbolic terms, potentially compromising the computational workflow for large graphs.
-Lastly, the $ij$-th and $ji$-th entries would be associated with the product of binary variables $x_i x_j$.
-Then, the QPU would interpret the coupling of the two qubits as a sum of $B_{ij}^{d,\text{k}} + B_{ji}^{d,\text{k}}$, hence loosing all the non-symmetric information.
+However, contrary to the undirected case, the first element of the process does not coincide with the modularity function to optimize for the full graph (i.e., $p_1 \neq Q(C^2)$).
+This is undesirable because it would mean that the first step of the hierarchy needs to be separated from the rest.
+Furthermore, the $ij$-th and $ji$-th entries would be associated with the product of binary variables $x_i x_j$.
+Then, the QPU would interpret the coupling of the two qubits as a sum of $B_{ij}^{d,\text{k}} + B_{ji}^{d,\text{k}}$, hence losing all the non-symmetric information.

 To address this, the two off-diagonal entries should be combined into a single descriptive interaction instead of two separate contributions.
 To leverage the desirable properties of the process \(\mathcal{P}\), we adopt an elegant solution from Leicht and Newman \cite{Leicht2008}.
 Notably, \(p_k\) in Eq. \ref{eq:p_k} is a scalar, so its transpose \(p_k^\top\) has the same global minima.
 Therefore, for directed networks, the linear combination \(\frac{1}{2} \left( p_k + p_k^\top \right)\) can be optimized recursively instead of optimizing \(p_k\) alone.
 In practice, this modification updates the generalized modularity matrix as follows: